Athletic Wellness

 This framework clarifies esports player skill development by separating practice from performance training.
 Refine each pillar deliberately, measure results, and iterate weekly.
 Stay consistent.

 Mechanical skill matters.
-But at elite levels, gameplay is roughly 80% decision-making.
-That means game sense (your intuitive understanding of how a match will unfold), positional awareness (knowing where you and everyone else should be), and predictive play (anticipating actions before they happen) decide outcomes more than raw aim.
+But at elite levels, gameplay’s roughly 80% decision-making.
+Game sense, your intuitive read of how a match unfolds, wins matches.
+So does positional awareness.
+Knowing where you and everyone else should be.
+Predictive play too, that knack for anticipating actions before they happen.
+These three things decide outcomes more than raw aim ever will.

 Think of it like chess at 200 MPH.
-The player who processes information faster—and more accurately—wins.
-This is why esports player skill development emphasizes cognition as much as mechanics.
-Some argue reflex drills are enough.
-They’re not wrong that mechanics open doors.
-But without smart positioning and timing, those doors slam shut fast.
+The player who processes information faster, and more accurately, wins.
+That’s why esports player skill development shows cognition as much as mechanics.
+Some argue reflex drills are enough, and they’re not wrong that mechanics open doors.
+But without smart positioning and timing?
+Those doors slam shut fast.

 Watching your replays (VODs, or Video on Demand recordings) isn’t about spotting one bad play.
 It’s about finding patterns.